ayoayco/McFly/README.md

-# Nitro + Vanilla Custom Elements
+McFly: Back to the Basics.
+Into the Future.
+---

+McFly is a framework that grows with you.
+Start at the very basic of writing HTML files and enhance with standard web technologies.
+Then go advanced as you like, at your own pace: define Server-Side Rendering logic, write vanilla Custom Elements for the browser and your own REST APIs on the server with full-stack type-safety... all in the same project.

-This is a Proof of Concept and testing ground for using [Nitro](https://nitro.unjs.io) and vanilla JS custom elements using my [Web Component Base](https://ayco.io/n/web-component-base) class.
+At the moment, this is a Proof of Concept and testing ground for using [Nitro](https://nitro.unjs.io) and vanilla JS custom elements using a minimal [Web Component Base](https://ayco.io/n/web-component-base) class.

 ## Ambitious Goals
 We want a way to: